 Peers Supporting Peers (PSP)

 Mentees are expected to meet with their assigned Peer Mentor once a week, over the course of 6 weeks in the semester, at a mutually agreeable time.
 Meetings are expected to last approximately one hour, and will take place virtually via Zoom.

-To apply to be a Mentee, please submit your application form here.
+Mentee Application: To apply to be a Mentee, please submit your application form here.
 A staff member from the UTM Health & Counselling Centre will be in touch subsequently to discuss next steps.
 At this time, this program is open to students currently residing in Ontario. ***We are now accepting mentee applications for 2021-2022 Academic year.
 Apply now.***

 For questions or concerns about the PSP Program, please contact either or both: